 Spread the love

-If you know of anyone who's battling breast cancer, reach out to them.
-Let them know you are trying to understand what they're going through and that you're there to support them.
+If someone you know is battling breast cancer, reach out to them.
+Let them know that you want to understand what they're going through and to give your support.

 Make it a routine

-Metastatic breast cancer is the only deadly form of the disease.
-Yet, a majority of studies, funding, and attention is dedicated to detecting and treating isolated cases.
+Metastatic breast cancer is the only deadly form of the disease, yet a majority of studies, sources of funding, and calls for attention are dedicated to detecting and treating early-stage cases.

 It drives new research

-As more people understand metastatic breast cancer, more people will be donating, researching and fighting for a cure.
-Right now, metastasized breast cancer is not a chronic disease, but researchers believe it one day could be.
-With awareness comes a push to find treatments to make this a manageable disease.
+As more people understand metastatic breast cancer, more people will be donating, researching, and fighting for a cure.
+Right now, metastatic breast cancer is not classified as a chronic disease, but researchers believe it one day could be, and that gap is just one example of how much more needs to be found out.

-Most people know someone who has battled breast cancer.
-The more you understand the disease, the better you can support a family member, friend or acquaintance who has it.
+Most people know someone who is battling or has battled breast cancer.
+The more that friends and family of sufferers understand the disease, the better support they can give the patient in the fight against MBC.